Technology

 Q1.
 Can I learn AI without a CS degree?

 Absolutely.
-Many practitioners are self‑taught using free courses and projects.
-A strong portfolio often matters more than formal credentials.
+Many practitioners are self‑taught using free courses and projects, and a strong portfolio often matters more than formal credentials when applying for practical roles.

 Q2.
 How much math do I really need?

 Enough to understand how models learn and why they fail.
-Focus on linear algebra basics, derivatives/gradients, and probability.
+Focus on linear algebra basics, derivatives and gradients, and probability, then add more theory as your projects demand it.

 Q3.
 Do I need a powerful GPU?